mid's site

-In the previous page, I mentioned the "screen" as a huge matrix of pixels.
-Formally, it is more complicated.
+In the previous page, I mentioned the "screen" as a huge matrix of pixels, but it's more complicated.

 Let us go over this example, which produces unintuitive results.
 I will have it draw two overlapping triangles with custom depth, the second of which is deeper.
 They will also have different colors.